 If there is a will then probate is required before the estate can be managed by anyone – the value of the estate is not a factor.
 It is free to apply for probate on estates valued at under £5,000, so there is no difficulty in doing so.

 What is the probate time limit?

-There is no limit set on applying for probate itself, however, any inheritance tax must be paid within six months of the death and this may have an effect on the timescale for applying for probate.
+There is no limit set on applying for probate itself, but any inheritance tax must be paid within six months of the death and this may have an effect on the timescale for applying for probate.

 Can I appoint the executor of my will before I die?
 Is probate required in this case?

-You can specify who you would like the executor of the will to be in the will itself – often, this is a spouse or your solicitor, depending on the complexity of your situation.
+Yes, you can clearly specify who you would like the executor of the will to be in your will – often, this is a spouse, other family member or your solicitor, depending on the complexity of your situation.
 Probate will still have to be applied for as usual but there is unlikely to be any conflicts regarding who should step up to become the executor. if it is already stated in the will.

-You must discuss your wishes with your proposed executor prior to writing their name into your will in this way – if you are in any doubt then discuss this with your solicitor when you write the will to make sure everything runs smoothly for your family when you pass away.
+It is important to discuss your wishes with your proposed executor prior to writing their name into your will in this way – if you are in any doubt then discuss this with your solicitor when you write the will to make sure everything runs smoothly for your family when you pass away.

 Bear in mind that the executor faces a number of time-consuming and often complicated tasks – such as handling inheritance tax, valuing the estate and distributing it – so it’s always worth having a solicitor as one of your executors to take care of all issues without making any errors, rather than a loved one.